TomasHubelbauer/apple-notes-database/README.md

 This will be similar to the multi-retrieval.
 We don't have a use for it yet, but it will be good to have for parity.

-### Add a new method for getting the contents of all notes in a folder

-This will be very similar to `getNotes` but the `ids` argument won't be there.
-I think I will just make `ids` optional and make it fetch all notes if is is not provided.

-Will have to think about the endpoint for this though.
-Maybe `GET /type?full`?